Age and health concerns about Joe Biden: Suspension of 2024 presidential campaign and later developments

-On July 21, 2024, Biden announced his withdrawal from the 2024 presidential election and endorsed Vice President Kamala Harris for the Democratic presidential nomination.
+On July 21, 2024, Biden announced his withdrawal from the 2024 presidential election and immediately endorsed Vice President Kamala Harris to replace him as the party's presidential nominee.

 On August 20, 2024, the Washington Post editorial board published an op-ed stating that President Biden's inner circle had "worked to conceal his decline".

 After formally securing the Democratic presidential nomination, Harris went on to lose the general election to Trump.
 Following Trump's victory, U.S. Representative Lloyd Doggett, who was the first sitting Democrat in Congress to openly call for President Joe Biden to withdraw from the 2024 election after the first presidential debate, stated that "I only regret I didn't do it earlier ...
 I believe that the only person in our caucus who doesn't share some responsibility for the outcome is Dean Phillips, who came out early."

 On December 19, 2024, former CNN political commentator Chris Cillizza issued an apology about his Joe Biden coverage, stating, "I didn't push hard enough for information about his mental and physical decline in the moment.
 And I should have."
 Also on December 19, 2024, The Wall Street Journal released a detailed report entitled "How the White House Functioned With a Diminished Biden in Charge".

 In December 2024, Mother Jones, Politico, and The New York Times applauded Dean Phillips for having raised concerns about Biden's age and health.

 Biden speaks shortly before leaving office, January 16, 2025.

 On January 17, 2025, The New York Times reported that Biden was "faltering" and "shaky", and had been protected by his inner circle.

 On January 18, 2025, Ron Klain, Biden's first White House chief of staff, defended the president and his team.
 Klain said, "There was no cover-up.
 A Democratic congressman ran against him in the primary in 2024, with age as the only issue, and voters overwhelmingly voted for Biden."

 Biden continued to serve as president until his term ended on January 20, 2025.
 At that time, Biden was 82 years old.

 Post-presidency (2025–present)

-In September 2025, The Wall Street Journal reported that "Joe Biden is struggling to cash in on his presidency," in large part due to his age and health problems.
-Organizations and donors were reportedly reluctant to pay for speeches by Biden or fund his presidential library, also due to his unpopularity even among Democrats.
-It compared this to the numerous opportunities that Bill and Hillary Clinton, Barack Obama, and Kamala Harris enjoyed after their presidential terms and campaigns.
-Harris in particular received a book deal and tour with Simon & Schuster.
+In September 2025, The Wall Street Journal reported that Biden was "struggling to cash in on his presidency" and asserted that this struggle was largely due to his age and health problems.
+Organizations and donors were reportedly reluctant to pay for speeches by Biden or fund his presidential library.